frp-arduino/frp-arduino/doc/example-blink.md

 toggle :: Stream Int -> Stream Bool
 ```

-`clock` is a built in stream that produces incrementing integers at a given
+`api:clock` is a built in stream that produces incrementing integers at a given
 time interval.

-`toggle` is a function that converts a stream of integers to a stream of
+`api:toggle` is a function that converts a stream of integers to a stream of
 booleans by mapping the `api:isEven` function: Even integers are converted to
 true and odd integers are converted to false.

-`~>` is an operator that takes a stream on the left hand side and a function on
+`api:~>` is an operator that takes a stream on the left hand side and a function on
 the right hand side.
 The result is a stream that we get by applying the
 function to the stream on the left hand side.